 The risk assessment indicates that the water source has low in-stream value.
-The identified potential risk from extraction is medium for zero flow periods and medium for base-flow and low flows.
+The identified potential risk from extraction is low for zero flow periods and low for base-flow and low flows.
+Based on this information access rules were considered appropriate for the water source.